Rhode Island Business Facts

 Rhode Island is the headquarters of many major companies including CVS Health, Textron, Lifespan, Applied Bio-Systems, and Citizens Bank.

 Despite the slow economic growth in Rhode Island, the state has the potential to improve its startup environment.
 At present, some of the major industries in Rhode Island are biomedicine, shipbuilding, manufacturing, and data analytics.

-Choosing a business name is easier said than done – many legal and business problems can arise from picking the wrong name (you can always change it later but the less times you have to do that the better).
+Choosing a business name is easier said than done – many legal and business problems can arise from picking the wrong name (you can always change it later, but it’s much easier in the long run if you can stick to the original business name).
 In Step 3 we’ll show you how to search for the name in Rhode Island, but we highly recommend you do the following before searching Rhode Island state databases:

 NOTE: Familiarize yourself with the Rhode Island naming guidelines.
 LLC entity names need to contain the words Limited Liability Company or the abbreviation LLC, and certain words are restricted or prohibited.

 Restrictions on Rhode Island Business Name & Business Purpose